wangty1/wangty1.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am currently a research fellow at [School of Computing (SoC)](https://www.comp.nus.edu.sg/), National University of Singapore (NUS), working with [Prof. Mohan Kankanhalli](https://www.comp.nus.edu.sg/cs/people/mohan/).
+I am currently a postdoctoral research fellow at [School of Computing (SoC)](https://www.comp.nus.edu.sg/), National University of Singapore (NUS), working with [Prof. Mohan Kankanhalli](https://www.comp.nus.edu.sg/cs/people/mohan/).
 My research interests include Deepfake Detection, Misinformation Detection, Multimedia Forensics, and Generative AI.

-Before joining NUS, I was a research fellow at [College of Computing and Data Science (CCDS)](https://www.ntu.edu.sg/computing), Nanyang Technological University (NTU).
+Before joining NUS, I was a postdoctoral research fellow at [College of Computing and Data Science (CCDS)](https://www.ntu.edu.sg/computing), Nanyang Technological University (NTU).
 I received my Ph.D. degree in [Computer Science (CS)](https://www.cs.hku.hk/) at the University of Hong Kong (HKU), supervised by [Dr. Kam Pui Chow](https://www.cs.hku.hk/people/academic-staff/chow).
 I received my double-major B.S. degree in [Computer Science (CS)](https://www.cs.washington.edu/) and [Applied & Computational Mathematical Sciences (ACMS)](https://acms.washington.edu/) at the University of Washington (UW) in Seattle.

 <!---Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.